Privacy

 - Contract: running your account, storing your trips, generating plans you've asked for.

-- Legitimate interests: security, fraud prevention, error monitoring (Sentry), and limited service analytics where consent isn't required.
+- Legitimate interests: security, fraud prevention, error monitoring (Sentry), limited service analytics where consent isn't required, and service-related lifecycle email after you sign up (welcome messages, activation nudges, checkout follow-ups) — you can opt out via the unsubscribe link in any of those.

 - Legal obligation: retaining records we're required to keep (tax, compliance).